 Overview

-May 2026 puts three developments in focus for institutional digital asset participants.
-Federal stablecoin legislation has moved from passage into implementation, OTC liquidity provider consolidation continues, and a NYSE/Securitize agreement and associated rule changes have opened a formal path for tokenized securities on exchange infrastructure.
+Three developments define the institutional agenda this month, and each marks a move from legislation to implementation.
+Federal stablecoin law has shifted from passage into rulemaking, OTC liquidity provider consolidation has continued, and a NYSE and Securitize agreement, with the rule changes behind it, has opened a formal path for tokenized securities to trade on exchange infrastructure.

-Each development is grounded in specific legislative text, regulatory action, or announced commercial agreements rather than projections.
-For OTC desks, market makers, and asset issuers, the central question is whether existing technology and connectivity meet the operational and compliance standards these changes will demand over the next 12 to 24 months.
+Each rests on specific legislative text, regulatory action, or an announced commercial agreement rather than a projection.
+For OTC desks, market makers, and issuers, the question is whether the technology and connectivity they run today meet the operational and compliance standards these changes will demand over the next twelve to twenty-four months.

 S.394